People often avoid talking about money, but many people have lots of questions about what to do with it.

 9. Digitize your finances

 One of the easiest ways to keep track of your finances is by digitizing them.
-Apps like Mint make it super easy to keep track of everything in one place and as a result, make it a whole lot easier to create a budget by taking everything into account.
+Apps like Mint make it easy to keep track of everything in one place and as a result, make it a whole lot easier to create a budget by taking everything into account.

 You can also set these apps up to alert you when you’re approaching your budget for a certain category or when you have an upcoming bill.